 3. Hair analysis and provoked metal detoxification challenge: in those over 40 to assess for significant increased body burden of toxic metals.
 This is much better than a simple blood mercury and blood lead, which are usually only indicative of acute exposure.
 Remember, heavy metal toxins are likely human carcinogens, and there is evidence that removal will lower cancer risk.

 4. Consider folic acid, calcium, green tea, curcumin, diet rich in fruits and vegetables, diet low in red meat and preserved meats.
 The ideal plan is also based on the blood chemistry and metabolic profile, as this can give hints as to the ideal type of diet for a particular person’s metabolism.

 5. Aerobic exercise.

-6. Screen for food allergy through either blood ELISA/RAST test, and/or intradermal (skin) injection, or sublingual (under the tongue) allergen challenge.
+6. Screen for food allergies / sensitivities through either blood ELISA/RAST test.
 Groups with inflammatory bowel diseases, such as Crohn’s and ulcerative colitis, are at known elevated risk for colon cancer.
-It is a stretch to say that the same risk is present in patients with undiagnosed food allergies, but remember it is the inflammation in the diseases that gives the increased risk, so if a patient’s history and exam indicate either inflammation or allergies, then work up for food allergies can help.
+It is a stretch to say that the same risk is present in patients with undiagnosed food allergies, but remember it is the inflammation in the diseases that gives the increased risk, so if a patient’s history and exam indicate either inflammation or allergies, then work up for food allergies / sensitivities may be indicated.